Black Student Application Program

 Anti-Black racism has had extremely negative impacts on Black communities and Black Social Workers.
 It is our responsibility to not only denounce anti-Black racism, but also to act in ways that take responsibility for harmful actions and structures, while building space for healing in the present and in the future.
 Ensuring that we are specifically paying attention to the needs and experiences of our Black applicants and social work students is important for diversifying and enriching the perspectives in our learning environment and for building capacity in the field more broadly.
 This application program allows us to be intentional in the goals combating anti-Black racism in social work education and practice.

-Applicants who self-identify as Black are eligible for this application program.
-No additional documents are required.
+Applicants who self-identify as Black are eligible for this application program without any additional documents.